Mqtth3w/Forwarder-Telegram-bot/README.md

 ### Base user
 - Satrt the bot.
 - Send a message to the bot to send a message to DESTINATION.
+- Send `/help` to see what the bot do: "This bot forward all messages you send to &lt;your nick&gt;.
+Through this bot, &lt;your nick&gt; can reply you.".
 ### DESTINATION
 - Start the bot.
 - To reply do reply at the message with the ID of sender.